 The Instant Detox Mask retails at the price point of £22 for 75ml.
 I have a 15ml squeeze tube that I have used twice so far and have enough left to use for a third time!

 - Refine skin texture

 - and even complexion

 and I can tell you it does exactly that.
 The mask goes on as somewhat creamy and dries down like a clay mask.
 It does, however, have a slight scent that I was not a fan off.
-The website claims the smell is lavender, parsley and chamomile and usually I do like those three scents but maybe combined they do not appeal to me.
-Nonetheless once you begin applying the mask to your face the small is no longer apparent.
+The website claims the smell is lavender, parsley and chamomile and usually I do like those three scents but on this occasion it made me gag.
+Once applied the smell is no longer apparent.

 I have always struggled with pores and redness but this mask has been great, combined with using the copper peel as well, the redness in my skin has calmed down.
 My face feels firmer, softer and cleansed.

 Once I have finished using up the 15ml tube from Love Me Beauty, I will purchase a full size tube to use more often.